This post may contain affiliate links. Read the full disclosure here.

 If you’re avoiding going to the market because you’re nervous about speaking in French, you’re going to miss out on a great experience.
 Pointing and gesturing works so well in this situation and you truly only need some basic vocabulary.

 Build up your confidence by researching the vocabulary for the fruits and vegetables you’re interested in ahead of time.
+(The WordReference Dictionary app is a great resource for vocabulary and what I would consider an essential phone app for life in France!)
 When you’re at the stand, try to anticipate what the seller might ask you so that you can respond as best as you can.
 How many?
 Which one?
 What else would you like?